 5. Wayne ESP25 Battery Backup System Pump Review

-This upgraded pump model from Wayne is made of durable epoxy steel body, and its base is constructed from cast-iron.
+This Wayne ESP25 upgraded sump pump model from Wayne is made of durable epoxy steel body, and its base is constructed from cast-iron.
 Unlike cheaper ones, there is no plastic used on its casing.

 The vertical float switch of this unit automatically turns on the pump to make sure there is no delaying whatsoever.